 2. Retool

 Programmers may create internal tools and dashboards fast and simply with Retool, a low-code development tool.
-Developers may quickly construct applications with Retool by merely dragging and dropping pre-built components into a canvas and altering them.
+Developers can quickly build applications with Retool by simply dragging and dropping pre-built components into a canvas and modifying them.

 3. Microsoft Power Apps